bcl1713/nixos/README.md

 ## 📝 Todo / Future Improvements

 ### Immediate Enhancements
-- [ ] Configure proper screen sharing support for Wayland using xdg-desktop-portal-hyprland
 - [ ] Implement GPU acceleration for Firefox and other applications
-- [ ] Add a proper lockscreen configuration with swaylock themed to match desktop
-- [ ] Configure swayidle for automatic screen locking and power saving

 ### New Features
 - [ ] Add secrets management with agenix or sops-nix